jakerss2/mp-sorting-maven/README.md

 Once I got a grasp on what it was, I asked for it to take my implementation of merge and insertion sort and incorporate it to be something like TimSort.
 I then asked it to continue to optimize it, which started to include things like forkJoinPool.
 Overall, it was fairly helpful.
+After submitting, I tried to run time tests on my sort.
+I then realized it is extremely slow because it takes a lot more effort to call forkJoinPool

 ## Notes about my first submission for MP8